stevejburge/logtivity/readme.md

 == Description ==

-[Logtivity](https://logtivity.io) allow you to track the user activity on your site.
+[Logtivity](https://logtivity.io) allows you to track the user activity on your site.
 Then you can turn that activity data into beautiful charts.
 You can also use the data to send notifications to your email or Slack.
 Plus, you can easily search and export the information.

 If you have customers on your WordPress site, you’ll find Logtivity to be invaluable.
 Because Logtivity records all the important activity, you can see real customer journeys across your site.
 This can be incredibly helpful for customer support: you can see exactly what a user has done on your site.